NINLARO® (ixazomib) Relapsing Patient Profiles

 Treatment history

-- Initially treated with an injectable PI+immunomodulator+steroid regimen
+- Initially treated with an anti-CD38 antibody + immunomodulator + steroid

-- Treated for 9 months; achieved best response of VGPR
+- Treated for 25 months; achieved best response of CR

 Laboratory results